Bitcoin-Wildlife-Sanctuary/rust-bitcoin-m31/README.md

 If one of the multipliers is a constant, we have more efficient multiplication using a relaxed NAF representation, which saves from 1415 down to \~744 for M31 on degree-1 element multiplication in this special case.
 We use "\~" to emphasize that this cost is variable and depends on the constant.

-Thanks to [Belove Bist](https://x.com/BeloveBist) from Alpen Labs for an improved version of M31 multiplication that reuses the M31 modulus instead of allocating them repeatedly (since the M31 modulus would take about five bytes).
-This brings in significant improvement in terms of multiplication.
-The M31 multiplication reduces from 1415 weight units to 1060, CM31 multiplication reduces from 4351 to 3277, and QM31 multiplication reduces from 13321 to 10126.